KrzysiekKropka/MC3CustomMusicTool/README.md

 ### 1. Optional DAT extraction

 If `ASSETS.DAT` or `STREAMS.DAT` is present, the script first asks whether to decode them.
+This step is optional and is not needed when playing through HostFS.
 It uses:

 - `dave.py` for `ASSETS.DAT` → `ASSETS/`.
 - `hash_build.py` for `STREAMS.DAT` → `STREAMS/`, using the bundled `external_tools/STREAMS.LST` name list, the `MClub` hash algorithm, and a 45% fallback matching threshold.